-- What role the government should have; - > How functions align to government priorities; - > How to best achieve a function's intended effect; - > Who is best placed to undertake a function; - > How to encourage entities to continue to improve the efficiency and delivery of the function, through the possibility of competition; and - > Proposed new remit.
+- > what role the government should have - > how functions align to government priorities - > how to best achieve a function's intended effect - > who is best placed to undertake a function - > how to encourage entities to continue to improve the efficiency and delivery of the function, through the possibility of competition - > proposed new remit.

-The Review has taken the broad parameters of the Contestability Programme into account in considering whether any of the ACMA's functions or services could stop, be provided by other agencies or by the industry itself.
+The Review has taken the broad parameters of the Contestability Program into account in considering whether any of the ACMA's functions or services could stop, be provided by other agencies or by the industry itself.
 It has also considered whether there are functions of, or services provided by, other agencies that may be more efficiently and effectively delivered by the ACMA.